 Direct mail advertising is a popular tactic for selling goods or services.
 This type of campaign can be very successful when you know how to run it properly.
 To get the most out of your next campaign, follow these smart practices.

 Target the Right Audience

 It’s crucial that your direct mail advertising efforts get in the hands of the right people.
-Marketing a diaper service to business executives isn’t likely to hit the right chord.
-The same campaign directed at parents of newborns should result in major sales.
+Marketing the latest in hunting gear to vegetarians might get a response, but probably not the one you want.
+The same campaign directed at outdoor sports enthusiasts could result in major sales.
 This is a broad example, of course, but if you haven’t taken the time to isolate exactly who your ideal audience is, now is the time to start researching the demographics you should be targeting.

 Customize Your Content

 One of the most powerful tools available for direct marketers today is the ability to customize each mailing for the recipient.
 You can use software to insert the name of the recipient into the letter.
 You can also come up with several campaigns that will be targeted more clearly to a specific demographic.
-Mentioning key facts about a potential customer’s neighborhood or school system, for example, can pique your reader’s interest and ultimately lead to more sales.
+Mentioning key facts about a potential customer’s neighborhood or school system, for example, can pique the reader’s interest and ultimately lead to a sale.

 Make a Great Offer

 Direct marketing is nil without a solid offer behind the campaign.
 Simply telling customers about your services won’t be enough, especially in today’s world where nearly every type of company has stiff competition to contend with.
 Include an outstanding offer in your direct marketing campaign; one that makes it worthwhile for customers to follow through.
 Once you’ve built brand loyalty with discounted prices, you can sell at full price and bring in great profits.